arpithapatil/NC-News-BE/README.md

 npm install
 ```
 In a separate terminal run the following command to connect to the database and keep it running when running the server

 ```
 mongod
 ```
-then to populate the databse run
+Open another terminal window, navigate inside the project folder and enter the following command to populate the database:
 ```
 node seed/seed.js
 ```